-With the release of the 2015 wild species status information, Alberta is only reporting the status of vertebrates (amphibians, birds, fish, mammals and reptiles), and will no longer be including plant or invertebrate information in the database.
-This information will continue to be reported at the Federal level.
+With the release of the 2015 wild species status information, the Fish and Wildlife Policy Branch of Alberta Environment and Parks is reporting the status of vertebrates (amphibians, birds, fish, mammals and reptiles) using the same methodology and terms used in 2000, 2005, 2015 and will no longer be including plant or invertebrate information in the database.
+This allows comparison of general status information from one reporting period to another.

-To access plant and invertebrate species status information, see the Government of Canada website:
+To access plant and invertebrate species status information, see:

 How to Search for the Current General Status of Alberta’s Wild Species

 To view a list of species and the current status grouping:

 - Select the status: you may select more than one status by checking multiple boxes

 - Select the class: you may select more than one species by holding down the CTRL key while making your selections

 - Use the Search button to generate a list of species based on your selections.

 - If you know the common and/or scientific name of a particular wild species, fill in the appropriate fields provided.